walker-di/vibe-coding/004-auto-video-editor/README.md

 ## 2. UI Components

-The user interface will be built around these key components:
+The user interface will be built around these key components, utilizing **Bootstrap 5** for styling and layout.

 *   **Project List/Dashboard:** Displays existing projects and allows creating new ones.
 *   **Project View:** The main editor interface for a single project.